 Patton handed them a window punch, and they descended the bank with the help of a rope tied off to the aerial truck.
 They had to break through the ice to get to the vehicle, but fortunately the river bottom was flat in that spot and the water was only about four feet deep.
 They called out to Betty to tell her they were coming, and she answered.
 Once they got to the vehicle, they tried to open the rear hatch, but without success.
 They were unable to access her through the rear window due to obstructions such as debris and high headrests.
 They popped a couple of the side windows underwater but they couldn’t reach her, and they were unable to open the doors of the damaged vehicle.
 As they worked, Craft and Doerfler continued to talk to Betty.
 Sometimes she answered them, but sometimes she didn’t.
 It renewed the rescuers’ sense of urgency.
 They knew time was running out.

-Craft felt they could use the wrecker to roll the vehicle to one side in order to expose a window to gain access, so they hooked the tow cable onto the far end of the vehicle.
-Drake started pulling it toward shore and rotating it to one side while Grypma oversaw the careful orchestration between the crew in the water, the crew on the shore, and the tow truck operator.
+Craft felt they could use the wrecker to roll the vehicle to one side in order to expose a window to gain access, so they hooked the tow cable onto the far end of it.
+Drake started pulling the car toward shore and rotating it to one side while Grypma oversaw the careful orchestration between the crew in the water, the crew on the shore, and the tow truck operator.

 Constable Grouhel held his breath, hoping that the car wouldn’t dislodge and slip into deeper water.
 Drake continued to pull cautiously, rolling the vehicle up and onto its side until the rear driver’s side window cleared the water (see photo above).
 Doerfler shone his flashlight in, and there was Betty lying with her legs between the front bucket seats and her head in the foot well of the back seat.